JEr1yAnalst/dsc-phase-1-Project-Microsoft-Film-Analysis-/README.md

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
 You are charged with exploring what types of films are currently doing the best at the box office.
 You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### Business understanding

-Microsoft faces the challenge of competing against industry giants armed with historical industry insights.
+Microsoft faces competition with market leaders who possess profound industry expertise from the past.
-To thrive in this competitive industry , microsoft needs to strategically determine the types of movies that are most likely to succeed in terms of profitability,production cost and its popularity
+Microsoft must carefully consider the kinds of films that have the best chance of being profitable, popular, and low in production costs if it is to prosper in this cutthroat market.

-Business understanding in this scenario involves microsoft recognizing the opportunity to enter the film industry, specifically by establishing a new movie studio .This decision is driven by observation that many successful companies are creating original video content, and microsoft wants to leverage its resources and brand to tap into this market
+In this case study, business savvy entails Microsoft seeing the chance to enter the film industry, particularly by opening a new studio.Microsoft wants to use its resources and brand to build on the fact that many successful businesses are producing unique video content, which is what motivated them to make this move.

 Here are the questions to guide through;